bluehat/lifemaker/src/md/about.md

 ### What is going on?
 The world is facing a critical shortage of healthcare supplies.
-All around the world, healthcare providers are turning to new sources for critical supplies.
+Healthcare providers are turning to new sources for critical supplies.
 Increasingly, many are turning to makers.

-Makers are groups and individuals who sit at the intersection of DIY culture and hacker culture.
-They often organize locally as educational nonprofits to create things and teach others about technology.
-They also often individually create items in their own homes.
-Increasingly, these facilities and individuals have the capacity to manufacture plastic and cloth items.
-Many can do metalwork as well.
+Makers are at the intersection of DIY culture and hacker culture.
+They often organize locally as educational nonprofits to create things and teach others.
+Others participate in online communities and create things in their homes.
+Increasingly, they can manufacture plastic, cloth, and even metalwork items.

-A space which makers operate communally for educational and manufacturing purposes is generally called a makerspace or a hackerspace.
-There are more than 2000 active hackerspaces in the world, with membership numbers ranging wildly.
-Many large spaces have well over a thousand active members, while other spaces are small shops with only a few dozen people.
-Each maker community is friendly with others, but they rarely share any sort of governance.
-They are, ultimately, more of a movement than an organization.
+A space which makers operate communally is generally called a makerspace or a hackerspace.
+There are more than 2000 hackerspaces in the world.
+Some have over 1000 active members.
+Each maker community is friendly with others, but they rarely share governance.
+They are ultimately a movement more than an organization.

-All around the world, makers are organizing with their local hospitals and healthcare providers to manufacture and ship them critical supplies for free.
-However, it is not feasible for every maker to run around calling every hospital asking what they would like.
+During this crisis, makers are organizing with their local healthcare providers to manufacture and ship them critical supplies for free.
+However, it is not feasible for every member to call every hospital asking what they would like.

 This is why lifemaker.org exists.
-Lifemaker.org lists which healthcare providers are requesting what critical supplies, and how to best get those items to the healthcare providers.
-This work is often done in conjunction with whatever makerspace is closest to the healthcare provider.
-Local spaces know how to best distribute the devices in their local area.
-They also can do final assembly of the devices, which lets the remote makers send them in as just components.
+Lifemaker.org lists which healthcare providers are requesting what critical supplies, and how to best get them those items.
+It also helps healthcare providers request items.

 We would like very much to understand what healthcare providers need to continue saving lives and help them get those supplies.
 Please contact us right away if [you are a healthcare provider in need of critical supplies](mailto:healthcare@lifemaker.org?subject=Requesting%20Supplies) or if you [are already delivering critical supplies]((mailto:makers@lifemaker.org?subject=Scaling%20Production) and would like to scale up your production.